Back to Blog

 1. Joint density factorization: Independence of ZZ enables f(r,v,z)=f(r,v)f(z)f(r,v,z) = f(r,v) \cdot f(z), simplifying both analytical derivations and computational implementation.

-2. Block-diagonal covariance: Zero covariances involving ZZ enable clean risk decomposition and independent hedging of exogenous shock exposure.
+2. Block-diagonal covariance: Zero covariances involving ZZ support clean risk decomposition and separate treatment of exogenous shock exposure.

-3. Empirical validation: 100,000 Monte Carlo simulations confirm theoretical independence assumptions (correlations ≈ 0, Spearman p-values > 0.05) and dependence structures (significant correlation between RMR_M and VSV_S).
+3. Simulation diagnostics: 100,000 Monte Carlo simulations produce diagnostics consistent with the simulated independence setup for ZZ (correlations ≈ 0, Spearman p-values > 0.05) and the modeled dependence between RMR_M and VSV_S.

-4. Risk decomposition: Variance attribution reveals that sector volatility dominates portfolio risk under typical weightings, with exogenous shocks contributing marginally.
+4. Risk decomposition: Variance attribution shows that sector volatility dominates portfolio risk under the chosen weights, with exogenous shocks contributing marginally.

 5. Calibration to real data: S&P 500 data (2020-2024) provides empirical grounding with annualized volatility σ ≈ 21.4%, consistent with post-COVID market regimes.

-The central insight remains: different sources of market risk interact in structured ways.
-Understanding these structures, which risks are correlated, which are independent, enables more precise risk management and portfolio construction strategies.
+The central insight is simple but powerful: different sources of market risk interact in structured ways.
+Knowing which risks move together, and which can be treated separately, makes risk management and portfolio construction much more precise.

 References and Further Reading